n0x1m/gmifs/README.md

 # gmifs

 Gemini File Server, short gmifs, is intended to be minimal and serve static files.
-It is used to accompany a hugo blog served via httpd and make it available via the [gemini protocol](https://gemini.circumlunar.space/docs/specification.gmi).
+It is used to accompany a hugo blog served via httpd and makes it available via the [gemini protocol](https://gemini.circumlunar.space/docs/specification.gmi).
 Why built yet another gemini server?
 Because it's educational and that's the spirit of the protocol.